I’m a Coach’s Wife, But I Won’t Let My Son Play Youth Football

 But despite the love I have for the game, I will not let my son play youth tackle football.

-If you’ve read any articles about the NFL the last few years or seen Will Smith’s movie Concussion, you know the discourse currently surrounding football regarding CTE, the degenerative brain disease associated with recurring blows to the head.
+If you’ve read any articles about the NFL the last few years, you know the discourse currently surrounding football regarding CTE, the degenerative brain disease associated with recurring blows to the head.
 The recent research has put the NFL in the hot seat, scrambling to make the game safer much to the chagrin of football traditionalists.

 Sure, this is horrifying, but the fact is the majority of us will never produce an NFL player.
 We will never have to decide whether football is worth the risk at that level.